JoelWeberDev/agricultural_crop_row_detection/ReadMe.md

   **Model Outline**
    1. The images or frames from the input folder are opened with the cv2.imread function.
-   2. The frame is then resized, blurred, and converted to a hsv color format.
+   2. The frame is then resized, blurred, and converted to a Hsv color format.
    3. In the edge_detection module the green colors are extracted from the image through the cv2.inRange function.
    4. This mask is then subdivided into multiple masks which define a more strict range of green shades.
    5. The [cv2.HoughlinesP](https://docs.opencv.org/3.4/dd/d1a/group__imgproc__feature.html#ga8618180a5948286384e3b7ca02f6feeb) function is performed on each of the masked images including the original.